Fluidic-City-Lab/NFQ_Golf_Cart/README.md

 </p>

 ------
-## 1. Installation and Major Code Dependencies
+## 1. Installation and Code Dependencies

 Built on `Python 3.9.16`, Install NVIDIA Drivers + CUDA if you want to use GPU.